The Holistic Health Coach and Pilates Teacher we're Zooming in on

 When I began creating MAIA well co., I wanted to create a business around something I felt passionate about, so that I’d find joy in every day.
 I wanted to create a business that would allow freedom to travel, flexibility in my working life and knowing that every day would be different.
 And I am incredibly grateful to have been able to create just that.
 Every day at MAIA well co. looks different.
 The days including teaching private clients, corporate clients or my online group classes.
 In between this, I may be researching or planning our retreats around the world, meeting with brands or business owners to discuss collaborations, filming Pilates videos for our members or speaking to my business partner about an exciting new project we were working on that was put on hold due to Covid.
 There’s always the unglamorous admin side of the business, but luckily I’ve brought on a new Assistant to help with this so that I can put my energy towards the projects that I truly enjoy!

 How is your Pilates class different to other Pilates programs?

 There are many different styles of Pilates classes out there and there is something for everyone.
 Some classes are more mindful, some more dynamic and others more classical.
-I have used the education from both the contemporary style Pilates training and the classical style Pilates training I’ve undertaken to create our MAIA Well co. style.
+I have used the education from both contemporary Pilates training and classical Pilates training to create our MAIA Well co. style.
 All our classes are low impact, but focus upon strengthening, toning and lengthening from head to toe, whilst feeling the Pilates burn we all know (and secretly love!).
 We have a mixture of live and on demand classes, so that everyone feels part of a class environment, all whilst being in the comfort of your own home.
 You’ll just have to come and try it out to see for yourself!

 The history of Pilates is all about connecting the mind and body - how does this work in your pilates classes?